A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The Basic Case: Two-armed Bandit

 \section{The Basic Case: Two-armed Bandit}

 We start from the simple two-armed bandit setting.
 The general multi-armed setting is deferred to the next section.
-We first show that all policies that enjoy instant-dependent consistency (to be formally defined, which encompasses a range of widely discussed policies in the literature) are heavy-tailed in terms of regret distribution.
-The result reveals an incompatibility between instant-dependent consistency and light-tailed risk.
+We first show that all policies that enjoy instance-dependent consistency are heavy-tailed in terms of regret distribution.
+The result reveals an incompatibility between instance-dependent consistency and light-tailed risk.
 Then we show how to add a simple twist to standard confidence bound based policies to obtain light-tailed risk.
 Moreover, we show that our design leads to an optimal tail decaying rate for all policies that enjoy worst-case optimal order of expected regret.